 If you are still trying to figure out what a virtual influencer is, you are forgiven, considering that the influencer marketing landscape continues to grow at such an immense pace.
 In short, a virtual influencer is a digital character that was created using computer graphics software.
 This character is then given a personality and will at all times act on social media platforms as if he/she is the influencer.

-Although the negative follower growth of virtual influencers was up by 18% in 2021 from 2020, they are still a strong force to be reckoned with.
+A study in the US found that 58 percent of respondents were following a virtual influencer at the time, establishing the influencers as a strong force to be reckoned with.
 According to Christopher Travers, the founder of VirtualHumans.org, virtual influencers can do anything that human influencers can do, but with more control and engagement.
 In the dynamic world of influencer marketing, where virtual influencers are making a significant impact, the use of specialized platforms becomes crucial.
 Influencer marketing platforms can effectively connect brands with virtual influencers, facilitating seamless collaborations.
 As a matter of fact, virtual influencers can offer nearly three times the engagement rates of real influencers.
 The team at HypeAuditor and VirtualHumans.org worked together to compile a list of the top virtual influencers.
 Without further ado, let us introduce you to the virtual characters that you are bound to hear a lot more about in the future.

 The Top 12 Virtual Influencers: